INTRODUCTION

 - Fatty Fish: Salmon, mackerel and sardines are excellent sources of DHA and EPA.

-- Flaxseeds And Chia Seeds: Provide ALA (Alpha-Linolenic Acid), which the body converts into omega-3s.
+- Flaxseeds and Chia Seeds: Provide ALA (Alpha-Linolenic Acid), which the body converts into omega-3s.

 OMEGA-3 SUPPLEMENTS FOR MENTAL HEALTH SUPPORT